olivergrau/project-showroom/README.md

 - Examples of well-documented and structured solutions.
 - Insights into my approach to solving real-world problems with modern tools and techniques.

 Explore the projects to see how cutting-edge technology meets practical implementation.
 Whether you're interested in data science, machine learning, or software engineering, this repository demonstrates the depth and versatility of my work.

+It will continue to be updated with new projects.